Ape4Me/ape4me-agent/README.md

 Replace “#-” so it looks like 1527776602.

-You can now use your final result which should look like 1527776602.

 #### Method 2 (Private Supergroups)
 If the chat is a private channel/supergroup, you can do the following: